DVD Review – Nana

 Would you like to see Moulin Rouge but with sex?
 Well, I’m sure someone’s made a pornographic version that could be at websites like teentuber.xxx (here is a link if you’re interested https://www.teentuber.xxx/).
 But this isn’t it.
 However, Nana is Moulin Rouge with nudity, and that’s something.
 Dan Wolman, director of the notorious Maid in Sweden, brings us another campy & irreverent “erotic” drama in which a young woman enters the world of sex only to find herself in over her head.
 As do many women who enter the adult industries.
 But sites like https://www.hdpornmovies.xxx/ often help their young talents when entering the industry.
 If only there were companies like around for this sweet young woman in the film.
 It may not be the just-for-couples movie that it tries so hard to be, but it at least succeeds in becoming a soft-core, late-night romp, one that might have been risque in 1983, even if it seems a little ridiculous in 2015.
 Having been born in the same year as this film was produced, it’s hard to imagine what it might have been like at the time, but perhaps it was at least enjoyed by some pubescents.

 Nana, oh Nana (which is hard for me to type knowing that I actually have a nana), wherefore art thou Nana?
 This lovely young girl newly arrived to Paris is about to take the city by storm and take the heart of every man within a carriage ride.
+Every man would probably enjoy doing things to her similar to what you can witness if you check this site out.
 She begins by starring in erotic moving pictures, shows that arouse the men who frequent a local bordello.
 Soon she has become a “loose woman” of the establishment herself, catering to the needs of the wealthy businessmen & politicians who are only too willing to part with their money in exchange for some alone time with Nana, the girl everyone desires.
 But with her new-found popularity comes some pretty tricky predicaments, some pleasurable, some uncomfortable, but all negotiable, at least for a clever girl like Nana.

 She begins by taking up with a rich banker named Steiner, a man who adores her and will give her anything she desires, including a house of her own in which to keep her.
 But when Steiner becomes boring, there are other men handy to occupy her time and fund her lifestyle.
 Why, next door is a Count named Muffat, who can’t seem to stop thinking about the lovely Nana and will even go into debt to buy her what she wants.
 His own son Hector is no less interested in the beautiful girl, even endangering his engagement to please her every whim.
 And let’s not forget Satin, a seductive woman who wants to show Nana the joys of the fairer sex.
 Everyone wants something from Nana, and she wants the world from them.